dHughes97/dHughes97.github.io/pushnotes.md

 7:08pm
 - Added background image to tiles and added text/box shadows for better visibility
 - `.about-ps` updated the `bottom` property to -8vh

+9/21/2023 1:33pm
+- Added anchor tags to the tile divs.
+- Problem: Needs to work on all devices the padding/margin between each div is being ignored